KSheeds1/Gym-Rat-Dictionaries/README.md

 * [W3C Markup Validation Service](https://validator.w3.org/) is a validator used to test for errors in the HTML5 code.
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) is a validator and was used to test for errors in the CSS3 code.
 * [JShint](https://jshint.com/) is a validator and was used to test for error in the Javascript code.
-* [PEP8]() is a python style guide checker installed to test the python code against the style conventions in PEP8.
+* [PEP8 Online Check](http://pep8online.com/) is a python style guide checker used to test the python code against the style conventions set out in PEP8.